hartwigmedical/actin/algo/README.md

 HAS_ALAT_ULN_OF_AT_MOST_X | Alanine aminotransferase (ALAT) <= X*ULN
 HAS_ALP_ULN_OF_AT_MOST_X | Alkaline phosphatase (ALP) <= X*ULN

+Note: for all lab values, the latest available lab value is evaluated.
+If the latest lab value is out of the requested range, the second-last lab value is evaluated (if available).
+In case that the second-last lab value is available AND within requested range, the evaluation resolves to UNDETERMINED.
+In case no second-last value is available, or that value is also out of requested range, the evaluation resolves to FAIL.

 ##### Rules related to other conditions

 Rule | When does a patient pass evaluation?